tangowithcode/tango_with_django_2/manuscript/chapter6-models-templates-views.md

 One of the requirements regarding the main page was to show the top five categories present within your app's database.
 To fulfil this requirement, we will go through each of the above steps.

 ### Importing Required Models
 First, we need to complete step one.
-Open `rango/views.py` and at the top of the file, after the other imports, import the `Category` model from Rango's `models.py` file.
+Open `rango/views.py` and at the top of the file, after the other `import`s, `import` the `Category` model from Rango's `models.py` file.

 {lang="python",linenos=off}
 	# Import the Category model
 	from rango.models import Category

 ### Modifying the Index View
 Here we will complete steps two and step three, where we need to modify the view `index()` function.
 Remember that the `index()` function is responsible for the main page view.
 Modify `index()` as follows:

 {lang="python",linenos=off}
 	def index(request):